 In this early stage of the project lifecycle, LRS personnel meet with your staff to flesh out out the geographical, functional, and infrastructural aspects of the design.
 While the scale of a global managed services environment differs from that of a regional or smaller one, our structured transformation process is designed to minimize uncertainty once your solution is implemented.

 Together, we discuss and document Transformation-related details including:

 - High-level and Low-level designs – These may involve a new output software deployment, a replacement for an existing service/solution, a shift from on-premise to cloud infrastructure or other details about the desired environment.

 - Digital Transformation Opportunities – Where applicable, participants can identify traditional “analog” business processes that may benefit from a shift to digitization.

-- LRS and Customer Responsibilities - For example, handling change management, asset management, support incidents, infrastructure problems, software releases & deployment, etc.
+- LRS and Customer Responsibilities - For example, handling change management, support incidents, infrastructure problems, software releases & deployment, etc.

 - Geographical Responsibilities - For example, which parties & personnel will address issues of a global nature versus regional ones.

 Solutions - For example, whether select individual LRS products will be included in the offering, all LRS products, or all LRS products plus a complete LRS-managed infrastructure.

 It’s said that “well begun is half done.”
 With careful attention during the Transformation stage, LRS and your stakeholders lay the groundwork for our mutual success.